Musique Concrète uses real world sounds, focusing on the musical parameters of sound rather than the sound source itself.

 The third was made out of piano sounds.

-The fourth was also made with piano sounds.
+The fourth was also made from piano sounds.

-The fifth was made out of sauce pans, canal boats, singing, speech, harmonica and piano.
+The fifth was made out of sauce pans, canal boars, singing, speech, harmonica and piano.